systechafrica/systechafrica.github.io/introduction/systemAccess.md

 ## FundMaster Landing Page

-This is the dashboard (with main menu and other controls) seen on a user’s screen when one successfully logs in to FundMaster.
-See the screenshot below:
+Below is the dashboard (with main menu and other controls) seen on a user’s screen when successfully logged in to FundMaster:

 <img  alt="Landing Page Image" width="95%" height="auto"  class="center"  src="../media/adfd17.png">